AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Issues Corrected in Release 6.6**

-- **AVX-18796** - Some gateways may start flapping and go down.

-**Known Issues in Release 6.6**
+- **AVX-18796** – When either the intermediate CA (Certificate Authority) certificate on the Controller or the Gateway CA certificate rotated before the other certificate, some Gateways would start flapping and go down.
+This issue could occur for any account.
 - **AVX-20109** – Upgrade procedure update.
-If you are upgrading your controller and gateways from 6.5 to 6.6 you cannot use the selective gateways feature.
+If you are upgrading your controller and gateways from 6.5 to 6.6, you cannot use the selective gateways feature.

-1. From the Aviatrix Controller, go to Settings > Maintenance > Selective upgrade and perform a Platform Upgrade to 6.6 with all gateways selected.
+#.
+From the Aviatrix Controller, go to Settings > Maintenance > Selective upgrade and perform a Platform Upgrade to 6.6 with all gateways selected.
 For more information, see `Upgrading the Aviatrix Cloud Network Platform <https://docs.aviatrix.com/HowTos/selective_upgrade.html>`_.
-2. If you see an “Archive is too short“ message during the upgrade, you need to perform step 3.
+#.
+If you see an “Archive is too short” message of any given gateway during the platform upgrade, you need to perform step 3.
 Otherwise, you can skip step 3.
-3. After Upgrade is done go to Settings > Maintenance > Selective upgrade and select the gateways listed in the “Archive is too short“ message.
-Perform the upgrade again.
+#.
+After the Upgrade is done, go to Settings > Maintenance > Selective upgrade and select the gateways listed in the “Archive is too short” message.
+Perform the gateway software upgrade again.

+**Known Issues in Aviatrix Release 6.6**

-- **AVX-20201** - Controller sends false alert email about CloundN after upgrading or rebooting Managed CloudN configurations.
+- **AVX-20201** - Controller sends false alert email about CloudN after upgrading or rebooting Managed CloudN configurations.
 You can ignore this false alert email.

 6.6.5404 (02/28/2022)
 ======================